fullmetalbrackets/blog/src/content/blog/expose-plex-with-cloudflare.md

 > <img src="/assets/info.svg" class="info" loading="lazy" decoding="async" alt="Information">
 >
 > **Important Note**
 >
+> You're probably much better off following <a href="/blog/expose-plex-tailscale-vps/" target="_blank">this blog post to expose Plex through CGNAT with Tailscale</a> instead of using exposing it via Cloudflare Tunnel as I write about below.
+>
-> Technically speaking, Cloudflare Tunnel is **NOT** intended for routing video and audio streams, it's intended purpose is routing HTTP traffic mainly for webpages.
+> Technically speaking, Cloudflare Tunnel is **NOT** intended for routing video and audio streams, it's intended purpose is routing HTTP traffic for webpages.
 In fact, the <a href="https://www.cloudflare.com/service-specific-terms-application-services/#content-delivery-network-terms" target="_blank">Cloudflare Service-Specific Terms for their CDN</a> specifically state,
 >
-> *"Unless you are an Enterprise customer, Cloudflare offers specific Paid Services (e.g., the Developer Platform, Images, and Stream) that you must use in order to serve video and other large files via the CDN.
-Cloudflare reserves the right to disable or limit your access to or use of the CDN, or to limit your End Users’ access to certain of your resources through the CDN, if you use or are suspected of using the CDN without such Paid Services to serve video or a disproportionate percentage of pictures, audio files, or other large files."*
+> _"Unless you are an Enterprise customer, Cloudflare offers specific Paid Services (e.g., the Developer Platform, Images, and Stream) that you must use in order to serve video and other large files via the CDN.
+Cloudflare reserves the right to disable or limit your access to or use of the CDN, or to limit your End Users’ access to certain of your resources through the CDN, if you use or are suspected of using the CDN without such Paid Services to serve video or a disproportionate percentage of pictures, audio files, or other large files."_
 >
-> Be aware that by using Cloudflare Tunnel, you are routing traffic through Cloudflare's CDN (can't have one without the other) and so using it with Plex may cause Cloudflare to limit or potentially even outright ban your account.
-By following this guide, *you agree to take the risk* that such action may occur, so *think carefully about this warning and whether it's worth it*.
+> Be aware that by using Cloudflare Tunnel, you are routing traffic through Cloudflare's CDN (can't have one without the other) and so using it with Plex may cause Cloudflare to limit or potentially outright ban your account.
+By following this guide, **you agree to take the risk** that such action may occur, so _think carefully about this warning and whether it's worth it_.
+If you already have a Cloudflare account and still want to expose Plex this way, I highly recommend creating a )_separate Cloudflare account with another email address_, and only use that other account for hosting a Cloudflare Tunnel with Plex, so that any actions taken by Cloudflare against you are limited to this new account, and not your main one!
+Consider it a burner account that may eventually blow up.
->
-> If you already have and use a Cloudflare account, I highly recommend creating a **separate Cloudflare account with another email address**, and only use this other account for hosting a Cloudflare Tunnel with Plex, so that any actions taken by Cloudflare against you are limited to this one account.
-Consider it a burner account that may not provide a permanent solution.
-(I suggest more permanent solutions at the end of the post.)
->
-> I have successfully used this method to share my Plex library with only one other user, but their usage is mostly limited to one or two movies every weekend, which has resulted in around 50 to 80 GB of bandwidth per month, for the last 4 months.
-It's impossible to know if or when Cloudflare will decide enough is enough, but it's safe to assume multiple users consuming hundreds of GB of bandwidth per month will get on their radar faster than single-user low bandwidth usage. **Your mileage will vary.**

 <div id="pre" />